JayOfferdahl/managr/README.md

 **Note:** Fedora/RHEL and some other linux distributions have different packages for postgres, which are mentioned below.
 The following link may be useful: https://fedoraproject.org/wiki/PostgreSQL

-* 'sudo dnf install postgresql-server postgresql-contrib postgresql-devel'
+* `sudo dnf install postgresql-server postgresql-contrib postgresql-devel`

 After install these packages, you'll have to start and initialize the database with the following command: